ahillss/ShadertoyCustomTextures/README.md

 To load an image drag and drop it (either your computer or from the web) onto one of the texture preview slots.

-Note that saving a project after using a custom texture will result in it being replaced with one of the provided textures and the sampler settings resetted to their defaults.

 ## There are three ways to use this:
 1. run the script below in the javascript console
 2. create a [javascript bookmark](http://andrewhills.github.io/ShadertoyCustomTextures/bookmark.html)